-The moderation team reported that in general Component 2 had been successfully completed by students.
+The moderation team reported that they were very impressed by the quality of the responses within Component 2.
+Centres had again engaged with the whole spectrum of topics, although the moderation team reported that, in general, Component 2 had been successfully completed by students.
 Across the entry students had engaged with all the topics available although Sport, Adventure, Transport and Family were the most popular choices across Silver and Gold entries.
 Students had clearly been taught the requirements of the questions and how to respond to them successfully.
-There were areas where students' experienced difficulty and these are addressed in more detail below.